Rhineland massacres: Later attacks on Jews

-Catholic Church response
+Catholic Church's response

-The massacre of the Rhineland Jews by the People's Crusade and other associated persecutions were condemned by the leaders and officials of the Catholic Church.
+The massacres were condemned by the leaders and officials of the Catholic Church.
 The Church and its members had previously carried out policies to protect the presence of Jews in Christian culture.
-For example, the twenty-five letters regarding the Jews of Pope Gregory I from the late sixth century became the primary texts for the canons, or Church laws, which were implanted to not only regulate Jewish life in Europe but also to protect it.
-These policies did have limits to them; the Jews were granted protection and the right to their faith if they did not threaten Christianity and remained entirely submissive to Christian rule.
+For example, the 25 letters regarding the Jews of Pope Gregory I from the late 6th century became the primary texts for the canons, or Church laws, which were implemented to regulate Jewish life in Europe as well as to protect it.
+These policies did have limits; the Jews were granted protection and the right to their faith if they did not threaten Christianity and remained submissive to Christian rule.
 These regulations were enacted in a letter by Pope Alexander II in 1063.
 Their goal was to define the place of the Jews in Christian society.
-The Dispar nimirum of 1060, was the late eleventh-century papal policy concerning the Jews.
-It rejected acts of violence and punishments of the Jews, and it enforced the idea of protecting the Jews because they were not the enemy of the Christians.
-This papal policy aimed at creating a balance of privilege and restrictions on Jews so that the Christians did not see their presence as a threat.
-Sixty years after the Dispar nimirum, inspired by the atrocities of the First Crusade, the Sicut Judaeis was issued.
-It was a more detailed and organized text of the position of the papacy concerning the treatment of Jews.
-This text was enacted by Pope Calixtus II in 1120.
-It defined the limits of the Jews' eternal servitude and continued the reinforcement of the Jews' right to their faith.
+The Dispar nimirum of 1060 is a papal policy concerning the Jews.
+It rejects acts of violence and punishments of the Jews, and it enforces the idea of protecting the Jews because they were not the enemy of the Christians.
+The policy aimed to create a balance of privilege and restrictions on Jews so that the Christians did not see their presence as a threat.
+In 1120 the papal bull Sicut Judaeis was enacted by Pope Calixtus II, which is a more detailed and organized text of the position of the papacy concerning the treatment of Jews.
+It defines the limits of the Jews' eternal servitude and continues the reinforcement of the Jews' right to their faith.